microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/calculator.md

 ### [`ErrorHandler`](/src/modules/launcher/Plugins/Microsoft.PowerToys.Run.Plugin.Calculator/ErrorHandler.cs)
 - The class which encapsulates the code to log errors and format the user message.
 - It returns an error result if the user searches with the activation command.
-This error result is schown to the ueser.
+This error result is shown to the user.

 ### Score
 The score of each result from the calculator plugin is `300`.